ayaanzhaque/MultiMix/README.md

 # MultiMix
-This repository contains the implementation of the paper [MultiMix: Sparingly Supervised, Extreme Multitask Learning From Medical Images](https://arxiv.org/abs/2010.14731), by Ayaan Haque, Abdullah-Al-Zubaer Imran, Adam Wang, and Demetri Terzopoulos.
+This repository contains the implementation of MultiMix.
+Our publications for this project are listed below:

+["MultiMix: Sparingly Supervised, Extreme Multitask Learning From Medical Images,"](https://arxiv.org/abs/2010.14731) by Ayaan Haque, Abdullah-Al-Zubaer Imran, Adam Wang, and Demetri Terzopoulos.
+In [ISBI](https://biomedicalimaging.org/2021/), 2021.

+["Generalized Multi-Task Learning from Substantially Unlabeled Multi-Source Medical Image Data,"]() by Ayaan Haque, Abdullah-Al-Zubaer Imran, Adam Wang, and Demetri Terzopoulos.
+In [MELBA](https://www.melba-journal.org/), 2021.

 Our proposed model performs joint semi-supervised classification and segmentation by employing a confidence-based augmentation strategy for semi-supervised classification along with a novel saliency bridge module that guides segmentation and provides explainability for the joint tasks.